What Is Fair Severance Pay in Edmonton, Alberta?

 The question is, how much pay is fair severance for your work, given the length of time you have worked, the type of work you do, the pay scale and benefits offered and the likelihood of finding new employment?

 All these considerations should be part of the severance pay calculation.
-Generally, employees are entitled to all your wages, overtime pay, general holiday pay and vacation pay within three days of your last day of work.
+Generally, employees are entitled to all their wages, overtime pay, general holiday pay and vacation pay within three days of your last day of work.

 However, very few employees are entitled to only the minimum provided under legislation.
 You may be entitled to more than you expect.
 Commissions, bonuses, profit shares, benefits and the loss of pension benefits may also be part of the calculation of damages.
 Expert employment law advice has the potential to better your position by thousands of dollars.